 Even if teachers do come, they don’t have to exert their brains; textbooks are revised on the basis of local lores that do not need explaining.
 This also does away with the cost of tuition.
 There is no need to spend extra money on lunches or worry about inculcating moral values.
 Half a banana while building the Statue of Unity in-between classes is satisfactory.

-The Government of India has been diligent in its effort to increase access to education for all children in India.
+The Government of India has been diligent in effort to increase access to education for children in India.
 In fact, it is such a perfectionist that it has been pushing its deadline for universal education since 1949.
 Allowing profit-seeking leeches to enter the education sector with their focus on lowering costs and improving learning outcomes will hinder all previous progress.
 We must put all our support behind the NEP and government education, and pray that they tie the purse strings of parents.

 The opinions expressed in this essay are those of the authors.
 They do not purport to reflect the opinions or views of CCS.